RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_BuriedSurfaceArea_type.md

 -   **filter_out_low**: If true (the default), then poses with buried surface area below the cutoff are rejected.
 If false, then poses with buried surface area above the cutoff are rejected.
 -   **cutoff_buried_surface_area**: The buried surface area below which (or above which, if "filter_out_low" is false) a pose is rejected.
 Defaults to 500 square Angstroms, an arbitrarily-chosen value.
 -   **atom_mode**: The subset of atoms to use in the calculation.
 Defaults to "all_atoms", but allowed values also include "hydrophobic_atoms" and "polar_atoms".
 -   **residue_selector**: An optional, previously-defined residue selector.
 If provided, then only the selected residues are used in computing buried surface area.
 If not provided, then all residues are used.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter

 ---